vsc-eco/docs/docs/Introduction.md

 We are building a decentralized exchange that allows users to exchange various currencies on top of your network.
 This is a crucial part of the VSC ecosystem as it allows users to exchange their assets in a decentralized manner.
 [Inform yourself about the current state here](./references/dex.md).

+### Account types

+One of our main goals is to improve the accessibility of smart contract creation and invocation.
+This is supported by the integration of various account types in the VSC network.
+Learn about [our supported authentication methods here](./references/account-types.md).

 ### Contract example

 We have various example contracts/ applications that can be used as inspiration for your development journey.
 [You can see the full list here](./references/examples.md).

 ## The architecture

 Here we give you an overview of the VSC architecture.
 This is important to understand the underlying principles of the VSC network.